Skip to content

 Find and Replace

-Press CMD-F on macOS or CTRL-F on Windows and Linux to open the find menu.
+Press CMD-F on macOS or CTRL-SHIFT-F on Windows and Linux to open the find menu.
 As you type, all matches in the file are highlighted, and the match closest to your cursor is selected.

 • Press ENTER or use the down arrow to jump to the next match